Jamaica Bay Wildlife Refuge

 Jamaica Bay Wildlife Refuge is a wildlife refuge in New York City managed by the National Park Service as part of Gateway National Recreation Area.
-It is composed of the open water and intertidal salt marshes of Jamaica Bay.
+It is composed of the open water and intertidal salt marshes and wetlands of Jamaica Bay.
 It lies entirely within the boundaries of New York City, divided between the boroughs of Brooklyn to the west and Queens to the east.

 Description

 Jamaica Bay Wildlife Refuge consists of several islands in Jamaica Bay, located in both Brooklyn and Queens.
 The Queens portion is located near John F. Kennedy International Airport, which was built upon a portion of the wetlands in Jamaica Bay.
 In April 1942, the City of New York started placing hydraulic fill over the marshy tidelands of the area.
 JFK International Airport is now the sixth busiest airport in the United States, and the aviation traffic may pose some serious noise pollutant threats to the surrounding environment.